tobiashellerslien/biblegateway-at-home/README.md

 # Tobias' Bible Search Tool

 A fast and powerful Bible search app.
 Look up verses by reference, search the full text with advanced operators, and compare translations side by side.
-Uses local Bible files stored as JSON.
+Uses local copies of Bibles.
 Inspired by [biblegateway.com](https://biblegateway.com).

 ## Run locally